guillbertrand/plotmyspec/README.md

 ## Quickstart

-Create a configuration file in your working directory with this command
+Create a configuration file (pms.yaml) in your working directory with this command
 ```bash
 $ python pms.py 2022-01-14 -i
 or
 $ python pms.py 2022-01-14 --init
 ```

-Customize your configuration file.
+Customize your configuration file (pms.yaml).
 __title_pattern, label_pattern and subtitle_pattern__ properties allow you to auto-fill value with your fits file header contents.

 ```bash